Telecominfraproject/wlan-docs/sdk-installation/deploy-using-docker-compose.md

 ## How to

 1. First you'll have to [install Docker Compose](https://docs.docker.com/compose/install/) according to your platform specific instructions.
 After that clone the repository with `git clone https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy`.
-2. The Docker Compose uCentral micro service configs use `openwifi.wlan.local` as a hostname, so make sure you add an entry in your hosts file (or in your local DNS solution) which points to `127.0.0.1` or the IP of the host running the SDK.
+2. The Docker Compose uCentral microservice configs use `openwifi.wlan.local` as a hostname, so make sure you add an entry in your hosts file (or in your local DNS solution) which points to `127.0.0.1` or the IP of the host running the SDK.
 3. Switch to the Compose project directory with `cd docker-compose/`.
 4. Default user is: tip@ucentral.com and password is: openwifi
    1. Service enforces a password change on first login